TNAHOM/AIResumeProcessor-service/Readme.md

 ## Design & rationale

 - Python was chosen for this microservice because the AI/ML integrations (Gemini, embeddings, and various SDKs) are often simpler to implement and maintain in Python.
 The rest of the ATS is in Go for performance-critical services.

+## Contribution

+- When changing models, create a new Alembic revision and commit the generated migration file(s) into `migrations/versions/`.
+- Keep secrets out of the repo.
+Use environment variables or your team's secret manager.

 ---